Portuguese cellist and conductor Vasco Ferrão was

 Vasco did his concerto debut with the

-Portuguese Youth Orchestra (of which he has been a member of since 2017) – with this orchestra, he has performed in
+Portuguese Youth Orchestra (of which he was a member from 2017 until 2022) – with this orchestra, he has performed in

 venues across Europe, such as the Centro Cultural de Belém (Portugal), the